manyfold3d/website/sysadmin/security.md

 `--security-opt=no-new-privileges:true --cap-drop=ALL --cap-add=CHOWN,DAC_OVERRIDE,SETUID,SETGID`

-Or, if you're using docker-compose:
+Or, if you're using docker compose:

 ```yaml
 security_opt: